All Blacks run rampant against Wales to end Rugby World Cup on a high

 It took the men in black fewer than two minutes after the restart to bag their fifth five pointer.
 The ball was stolen off a Welsh line out and worked towards Sonny Bill Williams, who straightened the line, won his collision and delivered a trademark offload in the tackle for the onrushing Crotty to score.

-The two All Blacks centers, with 98 caps between them, announced they would retire after the tournament.
-In one perfect move they offered a microcosm of what made them so successful over the years.
+The two All Blacks centers, with 98 caps between them, announced they would retire after the tournament and in one perfect move they offered a microcosm of what made them so successful over the years.

 This match was potentially captain Alun Wyn Jones' last for Wales.
 The towering lock has yet to decide on his future, but is already his country's most capped player with 134 appearances.

-READ: Social media campaign sends twin brother of England star to Japan to watch Rugby World Cup final
+READ: Social media campaign sends twin brother of England star to watch final

 READ: Age is just a number when it comes to playing rugby in Japan